Associate Professor of Art History

 Roger Benjamin, Orientalist Aesthetics: Art, Colonialism, & French North Africa, 1880-1930 (University of California Press: April 2003) in The Art Newspaper, May 2003.

 Rosamond E. Mack, Bazaar to Piazza: Islamic Trade and Italian Art, 1300-1600, (University of California Press: 2001) in The Art Newspaper, May 2002, p.
 36.

 The Islamic City.
 A Critical Reader, in progress.

 The Contemporary Mosque: A Cross-Cultural Analysis, in progress.

-'Towards a new typology of Modern and Contemporary Mosque in Europe including Russia and Turkey' in Cambridge World History of Religious Architecture, eds.
-Hasan-Uddin Khan and Cynthia Robinson, Cambridge University Press, forthcoming, 2013.
+'The Modern and Contemporary Mosque in Europe, Turkey and Russia' in Cambridge World History of Religious Architecture, ed.
+Richard Etlin, Cambridge University Press, forthcoming, 2015.

 'Le Hammam: a case of cultural rivalry between Paris and London', in Paris/London-Londres/Paris, eds.
 Dana Arnold and Jean-Louis Cohen, forthcoming, 2015.